373: “Bishop Athanasius of Alexandria…aggressive opponent of Arianism and polemicist against Judaism died today.”

 1863: During the Battle of Chancellorsville, Sergeant Henry Heller was one of four soldiers who risked their lives to bring a wounded Confederate officer into the lines of the Union Army.
 The officer then “provided valuable information concerning the position of the enemy."

-1863: During the American Civil War, Confederate General Stonewall Jackson is wounded by friendly fire while returning to camp after reconnoitering during the Battle of Chancellorsville.
+1863: During the American Civil War, Confederate General Stonewall Jackson was mortally wounded by friendly fire while returning to camp after reconnoitering during the Battle of Chancellorsville.
 Among the units fighting at Chancellorsville that tried to stop the advance of Jackson’s troops was a regiment from Illinois under the command of Frederick Hecker that included a company made up of (supplied by) Jews from Chicago.

 1864(26th of Nisan, 5624): Giacomo Meyerbeer passed away.